When I was at FreeCharge, I did significant data engineering. One of the recurring patterns that I saw was:

-1. A new product or feature gets launched.
+- A new product or feature gets launched.

-2. The PM wants to schedule a report for her feature.
+- The PM wants to schedule a report for her feature.

 We had hundreds of reports like this at FreeCharge.
-We explored tools like Redash, Metabase, etc; but all these tools were geared towards creating beautiful dashboards and visualizations; report generation and report delivery through email were given an inferior treatment.
-We hacked together a solution to solve this problem with bash/Python scripts, GIT, Jenkins, etc. The business analysis team wrote the query to generate the report, but they had to depend on the engineering team to schedule the report, create HTML and deliver it over email.
+We explored tools like Redash, Metabase, etc. However, all these tools geared towards creating beautiful dashboards and visualizations; report generation, and delivery through email were given an inferior treatment.
+We hacked together a solution to solve this problem with bash/Python scripts, Git, and Jenkins.
+The business analyst team wrote the query.
+Still, they had to depend on the engineering team to schedule the report, format the data fetched by the SQL query(using HTML), and deliver the report over email.
 One of the goals of the solution was to make the business and product teams self-reliant in report generation.
-Since the solution was stitched together using different tools that were not meant to solve this problem, it worked but had its chinks; this seeded the thoughts for Kwery in my mind.
+Since the solution was stitched together using different tools that were not meant to solve this problem, it worked but had its chinks; this seeded the thought for Kwery in my mind.

 Kwery is a tool that solves the above niche problem.
 It was also an attempt at building a single person lifestyle business that could supplement my regular income.
 I followed lean startup principles while building Kwery—made an MVP, deployed it at an organization, and then iterated from there.